 - 1. Provide dedicated behavioral health patient navigation and advocacy to all frequent utilizers of emergency department services who screen positive for behavioral health needs. - 2.
-Offer access to the SAH Addictions Nurse Specialist, the Peer Recovery Coach Program, and the Steward Health Care Network intensive care management programs to patients who present in the ED with behavioral and/or SUD in support of recovery - 3.
-Develop and maintain electronic care plans for frequent utilizers of the SAH Emergency Department (ED) to reduce recidivism to 10%, improve care coordination, and improve patient outcomes.
+Offer access to the SAH Addictions Nurse Specialist, the Peer Recovery Coach Program, and the Steward Health Care Network intensive care management programs to patients who present in the Emergency Department with behavioral and/or SUD in support of recovery. - 3.
+Develop and maintain electronic care plans for frequent utilizers of the SAH Emergency Department to reduce recidivism, improve care coordination, and improve patient outcomes.
 Success of this goal depends upon providers accessing and updating the care plans. - 4.
-Participate in at least 3 behavioral and mental health awareness meetings, events, or trainings in 2022
+Participate in at least 2 behavioral and mental health awareness meetings, events, or trainings in 2024.

-1. In partnership with Steward Health Care Network (SHCN), improve patient outcomes and reduce cost for patients enrolled in Steward Health Choice (Medicaid and Medicare Accountable Care Organizations) by addressing the gaps in services for high-risk members with chronic disease including, behavioral health and/or substance use disorders.
+1. In partnership with Steward Health Care Network (SHCN), improve patient outcomes and reduce cost for patients enrolled in Steward Health Choice (Medicaid and Medicare Accountable Care Organizations) by addressing the gaps in services for high-risk members with chronic disease, including behavioral health and/or substance use disorders.

-2. Participate in the MDPH-sponsored Emergency Department Information Exchange (EDIE) Program to improve care coordination for frequent utilizers of hospital-level EDs and to reduce ED recidivism caused by unmanaged chronic disease, including mental health or SUD by 5% over 5 years.
+2. Participate in the Massachusetts Department of Public Health-sponsored Emergency Department Information Exchange (EDIE) Program to improve care coordination for frequent utilizers of hospital-level EDs and to reduce ED recidivism caused by unmanaged chronic disease, including mental health or SUD.